marcoverpas/Italy-SFC-Model/README.md

 ### 1_Model_and_data

-The first step to create the model is to define the structure of the economy, that is, the level of aggregation implied by the balance sheet and the transactions-flow matrix. [...]
+The first step to create the model is to define the structure of the economy, that is, the level of aggregation implied by the accounting matrices.
+Available data must be reclassified accordingly.
+In our model, we consider six sectors (households, production firms, government, commercial banks, central bank, and the foreign sector) and six financial assets (cash, deposits, securities, loans, shares, and other net financial assests).
+The balance sheet of Italy in 2021 is:

 $$
 \begin{array}{lccccccc}